Data-Efficient Classification of Radio Galaxies: Methodology

 \subsubsection{\textbf{Few-Shot Learning experiments and results}}

 We used the open source PyTorch \citep{paszke2019pytorch} framework, Python version 3.6.7 for our experiments and Nvidia P100 graphics processing unit (GPU) for the hardware support.

-We implemented a customized data loader in PyTorch to feed input pairs to the Siamese Networks.
-We use the architecture described for Siamese networks which involves five convoluted layers with batch normalization and two fully connected layers with ReLU activation function.
-The loss function used here is Contrastive Loss Function \citep{Hadsell:2006:DRL:1153171.1153654}.
-In the testing phase, K-nearest neighbors technique is used to classify images.
-The test image is compared to the embeddings of all the images in training data (stored earlier) and the class of images that are closest to this image (k nearest neighbors) is assigned to the test image.
+We implemented a customized data loader in PyTorch to feed input pairs to the Twin Networks.

+Twin Networks perform pairwise learning and learn to find the similarity between the pair of images as opposed to a traditional CNN that learns to classify a single image predominantly via loss function like cross-entropy loss.

+We perform the experiments with two different samples: the original imbalanced dataset and the balanced dataset obtained via upsampling of minority classes with respect to the majority class.
+Since we will be referring to the two sets of experiments frequently, we use the following notations hereafter.
+Version 1: original imbalanced dataset experiments, Version 2: balanced dataset experiments.

-The performance of Siamese Networks on the original dataset provided an overall accuracy of 71.53\%.
-The performance metrics can be observed in Table~\ref{table:Test_siamese_original}.
-The true positive values per class can be observed in the Figure ~\ref{fig:confmat_siamese_orig}.
+The performance of Twin Networks on the original dataset provided an overall accuracy of 71.1 $\pm$ 0.4.
+The performance metrics are listed in Table~\ref{table:Test_siamese_original}.
+We refer to mean over all classes as `avg/ total' in the validation and test metrics tables hereafter.

-Further, we tried the same network on balanced dataset.
-The overall accuracy improved marginally to a value of 74.26\%.
-Performance metrics can be observed in Table~\ref{table:Test_siamese_balanced}.
-The details per class can be observed in Figure ~\ref{fig:confmat_siamese_balanced}.
+Further, we tried the same network on a balanced dataset.
+The overall accuracy improved to a value of 73.9 $\pm$ 0.5.
+Performance metrics are listed in Table~\ref{table:Test_siamese_balanced}.

-Although the results of Siamese Networks in Few Shot Learning are encouraging, we wanted to see if the use of other more sophisticated techniques produces better results.
-We therefore switched to the Transfer Learning approach using the same input data.
+Although the results of Twin Networks implementing Few Shot Learning are encouraging, they are not as good as the state-of-the-art techniques described in recent literature.
+We wanted to see if the use of other more sophisticated techniques produces better results than the simple architecture of the Twin network.
+We therefore switched to using the Transfer Learning approach using the same input data.